Geodels/gospl/docs/tech_guide/hill.rst

 where :math:`\mathrm{\mathbf Q}` is sparse.
 The matrix terms  only depend on the diffusion coefficient :math:`\mathrm{D}`, the grid parameters and voronoi variables (:math:`\mathrm{\chi_{i,j}}`,  :math:`\mathrm{\lambda_{i,j}}`, :math:`\mathrm{\Omega_i}`).

-In :mod:`gospl`, these parameters remain fixed  during a model run and therefore :math:`\mathrm{\mathbf Q}` needs to be created only once at initialisation.
+In goSPL, these parameters remain fixed  during a model run and therefore :math:`\mathrm{\mathbf Q}` needs to be created only once at initialisation.
 At each iteration, hillslope induced changes in elevation :math:`\mathrm{\boldsymbol \eta}` are then obtained in a similar way as for the solution of the other systems using `PETSc <https://www.mcs.anl.gov/petsc/>`_ *Richardson solver* and *block Jacobi* preconditioning.

 Marine deposition
 --------------------